 So we are now more aware of the needs of others.
 In reality, the road the Samaritian crossed to help the unfortunate victim has now widened to include, not just our own neighbourhood, but the world.

 In Uganda for instance, 50% of the population is under the age of 15 and 78% is under the age of 35.
 Also there are nearly 2 million orphan children and no one gets any government handouts.

-Jesus said when we do these things for the least of His brethren we are doing them for Him.
-I can only encourage everyone to continue to be like the good Samaritan and go out of your way to help others in need.
+Jesus said when we do these things for the least of His people we are doing it for Him.
+I can only encourage everyone to continue to be like the good Samaritan and go out of our way to help others in need.

 I’m Peter mack and that’s how I feel.